ebi-gdp/igs4eu-platform/README.md

     - Depends on/ interacts with
       ```
       1. Common Module (direct dependency).
-      2. Interacts with User Manager (Checks for user identity & DPA).
+      2. Interacts with User Manager service (Checks for user identity & DPA).
-      3. Globus Integration.
+      3. Interacts with Globus APIs.
       4. Google Buckets Integration.
       ```